USGS-CMG/stglib/doc/rsk.rst

 Instrument data to raw .cdf
 ===========================

-Convert from .rsk binary to a raw netCDF file with .cdf extension using ``runrskrsk2cdf.py``.
+Convert from .rsk binary to a raw netCDF file with .cdf extension.
+The recommended approach is to export to text (.zip) format (File -> Export -> Text (*.zip)) from the Ruskin software.
+Then use ``runrskcsv2cdf.py``.

-runrskrsk2cdf.py
+runrskcsv2cdf.py
 ----------------

 .. argparse::
-   :ref: stglib.core.cmd.rskrsk2cdf_parser
+   :ref: stglib.core.cmd.rskcsv2cdf_parser
-   :prog: runrskrsk2cdf.py
+   :prog: runrskcsv2cdf.py

 Raw .cdf to clean .nc
 =====================